-While vacancies are the highest among those properties surveyed built before 1970, it is still considered low at 5.2%.
+While the vacancy rate is the highest among those properties surveyed built before 1970, it is still considered low at 5.2%.
 As such, it does not appear that age has had a significant adverse impact on the marketability of the Richmond rental housing market.
 More importantly, all properties surveyed built since 2017 contain no vacancies, illustrating that newer rental product has been very well received within the market.
 This will bode well in the demand of the subject units.